giorginolab/2017-PLUMED-workshop/README.md

 variables in HTMD.
 They are ordered roughly in the direction of increasing complexity.

-The examples are meant to be illustrative, not to give physically correct results!
+The examples are meant to be illustrative, not to give converged results!

+To download and install HTMD, see www.htmd.org.
+You may need to get the development version from GitHub (override with PYTHONPATH), possibly switching to the "toni-devel-plumed" branch until last-minute changes are merged.